chobolife/study_english/bread_barbershop/Season_1/03_Heavy_Metal.md

 - 100 dollars?
 That's it.
 You're not getting a cent of our job.
 Come on.
 Let's go.
 - We're done.
 - There's no leaving until you pay up.
-- Come on.
+- What?
+Come on.
 You don't know who we are.
-You guys, let's show them our rage.
+You guys, let's show him our rage.
 * * *
 - You guys okay?
 That bread you're really gonna get it now.
 - Wait.
 Look at our style.
 It's rad.